brapse/relayer-spike/README.md

     * With valid full node
     * With invalid full node (verification fails)
 * Connection setup
-    COnnection handshake as the function of two chain states
+    Connection handshake as the function of two chain states
     * With out of date client
     * Channel setup
 * Channel Setup